SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 The scout shoved me forward.
 I stumbled, fell to my knees.

 One of the officers was there quickly.
 He said something sharp to the scout, who backed off muttering.
-Then the officer pulled me to my feet through another scout's translation and gestures, his grip firm but not cruel.
+Then the officer pulled me to my feet, his grip firm but not cruel.

+He tapped two fingers against his chest.
+"Captain Brown," he said slowly, the English name thick on his tongue.
+Then he pointed at me.
+"Hoomothya?"
+The way he shaped it was rough, but I nodded.
+For the first time the man giving orders had given me his name.

 Through broken words and gestures, they made me understand: almost over.
 Show them where.
 Then rest.